5 minute credit control tasks: Searching for a quick win

 3. Review your invoice

 Take a look at your invoice template.
 Is it as clear as it could be?
 Do you prominently display your credit terms and expected payment dates?
 Is it too cluttered, potentially confusing matters?
 A lot of businesses underestimate how much their invoice template can affect payment times.
 By taking five minutes to review yours it could help you get paid faster in the future.

 4. Credit check existing customers

-More and more businesses are credit checking new customers before trading on credit terms.
-But, many fail to keep an eye on their existing customers.
+Every business should be credit checking new customers before offering credit terms, but many fail to regularly monitor existing customers.
 This is a potential risk to your cash flow as circumstances change and your original findings could be outdated.
-Finding a customer’s credit score quickly online can help to highlight which customers you need to trade more carefully with going forward.
+Finding a customer’s credit score and credit limit can help to highlight which customers you need to trade more carefully with going forward.

 5. Explore credit circles

 Another way to check the creditworthiness of your customers is to join a credit circle where you can share and access important creditor trends with fellow companies.
 Take a few minutes to see if you can find a credit circle for your specific industry or trade.
 You might be surprised what you learn about prospective clients.

 6. Prioritise aged debts

-If you have multiple aged debts that are consuming a lot of your credit control time it could be beneficial to take five minutes to prioritise the largest invoices.
+If you have multiple aged debts that are consuming a lot of your credit control resource, it could be beneficial to take five minutes to identify and prioritise the largest invoices.
 Focusing on the higher-value invoices that haven’t been paid can be a simple step to improve your cash flow whilst you wait for payment from your other customers.

 7. Get a debt collection quote